Neelam Karki Niharika

-Neelam Karki Niharika (नीलम कार्की निहारिका) (born April 9, 1975) is a Nepalese novelist, poet and short-story writer.
-She is best known for writing Beli, Hawaan, Cheerharan and Yogmaya.
+Neelam Karki Niharika (नीलम कार्की निहारिका) (born April 9, 1975) is a Nepalese award-winning novelist, poet and short-story writer.
+She is best known for writing Beli, Hawaan, Cheerharan, Draupadi Abashesh, and Yogmaya.
 Her first novel Maun Jeevan was published in 1994.

 Literary career

 Her works are highly sought by newspapers, television and radio media.
 Her popularity extends beyond Nepal, especially in Nepali communities abroad.
-Her themes commonly cover male-dominated society, caste, class, poverty, corruption, and tyranny.
+Her themes commonly cover male-dominated society, caste, class, poverty, corruption, and tyranny from a historical perspective.
 She cites Parijat as an inspiration and influence in her books.

 Yogmaya

 Yogmaya is one of her most popular works.
-Yogmaya is based on the life of female protagonist Yogmaya Neupane (1860-1941), a religious leader and women rights activists born in Bhojpur, who fought against the autocratic Rana regime.
+Yogmaya is based on the life of female protagonist Yogmaya Neupane (1860–1941), a religious leader and women rights activists born in Bhojpur, who fought against the autocratic Rana regime.
 Karki's research and book is attributed to being a large influence on bringing Yogmaya to the Nepali mainstream.

 Publications

 Awards

-She won Padmashree Sahitya Puraskar for her novel Cheerharan in 2016.
+Neelam won Padmashree Sahitya Puraskar for her novel Cheerharan in 2016.
 The novel was also shortlisted for Madan Puraskar.

-She won the Madan Puraskar for her novel Yogmaya in 2018.
+Neelam won the Madan Puraskar for her novel Yogmaya in 2018.
 She is the fourth woman writer to win that award.

+Neelam won "The Yogmaya National Award" of 2025 awarded by the Ministry of Culture, Tourism, and Civil Aviation of Nepal Government.
+It was awarded to honor her work in literature, with the specific award recognizing her novel Yogmaya.